-Tim Sutton is the writer and director of four critically acclaimed feature films: Pavilion (2012), Memphis (2014), Dark Night (2016) and, most recently, Donnybrook, which premiered Opening Night in competition at the 2018 Toronto International Film Festival, won Best Picture at 2018 Fantastic Fest and is currently in distribution by IFC Films.
+Tim Sutton is the writer and director of four critically acclaimed feature films: Pavilion (2012), Memphis (2014), Dark Night (2016), Donnybrook (2018) and, most recently, Funny Face, which world premiered at the 2020 Berlin International Film Festival and is out April 2 through Gravitas Ventures.
 He lives in Brooklyn with his wife and two sons.

 [Warning: Spoilers Ahead]

 Now the light commands, this is my home